The California Current Marine Heatwave Tracker – An experimental tool for tracking marine heatwaves

 In 2014 a large MHW was identified as it began dominating the northeast Pacific Ocean.
 Eventually known as “the blob” (Fig. 3), that basin-scale MHW was unique in the history of monitoring in the California Current, and persisted until mid-2016.
 Researchers documented many ecological effects associated with the blob, including unprecedented harmful algal blooms, shifting distributions of marine life, and changes in the marine food web.

 What are the latest conditions?

-We are continuing to monitor the area, duration, and coastal proximity of this MHW and are coordinating with other researchers and policy-makers to understand the array of possible west coast impacts.
+Conditions will become increasingly dynamic as winter storms form in the Northeast Pacific.
+We continue to monitor the area, duration, and coastal proximity of this marine heatwave and coordinate with other researchers and policy-makers to understand the array of possible west coast impacts.

 What is the MHW Tracker?